 - iv) Click the Stored Procedure Runner component to get the tabs containing the component properties. - v) The Basic Information tab opens by default. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component (Only the 'Batch' invocation type is supported). - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

 - vi) Open the 'Meta Information' tab and provide the connection-specific details. - vii) Configure the mandatory fields by providing the required information: - a.
 Host (JDBC Host) - b.
 Port - c.
 Username - d.
 Password - e.
 Database Name - f.
 Procedure Name (Name of the Stored Procedure) - g.
 Driver: Select a driver using the drop-down menu - h.
-Get Data: Enable this option using a checkmark to get returned data from Stored Procedure
+Get Data: Enable this option using a checkmark to get returned data from Stored Procedure xi) Click the Stored Procedure Runner component again to see the Configuration tab below.